 With an estimated 50 to 70 million American adults afflicted annually, and over 100 million globally, there is little doubt that Obstructive Sleep Apnea (OSA) is one of the most prevalent sleep disorders in the world.
 For many of those suffering symptoms of Obstructive Sleep Apnea, a common question is “will it ever go away by itself, or is it imperative that I seek out the talents of a specialist?”
-At South Florida Sinus and Allergy Center, we will answer that question once and for all and provide some invaluable advice on how best to ensure a healthy sleep cycle.
+At Florida Sinus & Snoring Specialists, we will answer that question once and for all and provide some invaluable advice on how best to ensure a healthy sleep cycle.

 What Is It?